Doru Sechelariu: GP3 Series

 In 2010, Sechelariu became the first driver to join Tech 1 Racing for the 2010 GP3 Series season.
-He finished 29th in the standings, with zero points and a best finish of ninth.
+He finished 29th in the standings, with no points and a best finish of ninth.
 Sechelariu was set to remain with Tech 1 Racing for the 2011 season, but a lack of funding forced him to leave the championship.

 Personal life

 Sechelariu's hobbies are skiing, basketball, tennis, and his favourite circuit is the Circuit de Spa-Francorchamps.
 His favourite drivers are Fernando Alonso and Giancarlo Fisichella.